-40 Drainage classes were again predicted using a 20 m-grid (Fig. 7).
-73.2 % of the area of the Greifensee region had well drained soils.
-Poorly drained soils were predicted for only 15.6 % of the area.
-The location of poorly drained soils coincides with presence of waterlogged horizons in the topsoil 45 (0-30 cm, panel [a] in Fig. 6).
-The largest contiguous area of poorly drained soils was predicted on accumulation plains at the lake inflow to the south of Lake Greifensee.
-The sites
+Drainage classes were again predicted using a 20 m grid (Fig. 7), and 73.2% of the Greifensee region had well drained soils.
+Poorly drained soils were predicted for only 15.6% of the area.
+The location of poorly drained soils coincides with the presence of waterlogged horizons in the topsoil (0-30 cm; Fig. 6a).
+The largest contiguous area of poorly drained soils was predicted on accumulation plains at the lake inflow to the south of Greifensee.
+The sites misclassified had TPI values indicating local depressions and larger erosion accumulation potential (MRVBF) compared to correctly classified sites; thus predicting correct drainage classes in valley bottoms seems more difficult.
+The misclassified sites of the validation set had on average slightly higher clay and soil organic carbon contents in the topsoil.

-Figure 6. geoGAM predictions of presence of waterlogged horizons between surface and 3 soil depths (a: 0-30, b: 0-50, c: 0-100 cm) for the agricultural land in the Greifensee study region (computed on a 20 m-grid with final geoGAM with covariates according to Table 2, smoothed for better display with focal mean with radius of 3 pixels = 60 m).
-Black dots in panel (a) are locations used for geoGAM calibration, locations with red triangles were used for model validation.
+Figure 5.
+The geoGAM predictions of effective cation exchange capacity (ECEC) at 0-20 cm of depth in the mineral soil of forests in the Canton of Zurich, Switzerland (computed on a 20 m grid with final geoGAM with covariates according to Table 2.
+Black dots are locations used for geoGAM calibration, locations with red triangles were used for model validation and ECEC legend classes are according to Walthert et al., 2004).